endurantgames/cosmiclegends/src/safety/during.md

 **Meanwhile, ...** can be used when everyone is ready to continue play, often after adjusting or discussing content.
-When **Meanwhile** used by tapping the card, typing the shorthand in the chat, or stating it out loud ("Meanwhile..."), continue with play.
+When **Meanwhile** used by tapping the card, typing the shorthand in the chat, or stating it out loud ("Meanwhile...?"), continue with play if everyone agrees they're ready.

 **Continued Next Page** can be used when things are too intense, but you still want to continue playing the scene.
 When **Continued**